Transport and Infrastructure Scrutiny Committee - Friday 1 December 2023, 10:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin Mayor of West Yorkshire - 1:24:09

 Councillor Barrett, thank you for that, and it's very thoughtful submission.
 It is incredibly difficult, balancing the needs for future generations and growth for our immediate immediately for our for our communities, but I appreciate what you're saying and we do need we do need that.
-Clarity from from government and another Transport for the North have done a huge amount of work in this space and you know we're all trying to do our best in what is a very uncertain future, so thank you
+Clarity from from government and another Transport for the North have done a huge amount of work in this space and you know we're all trying to do our best in what is a very uncertain future, so thank youthank you.

 Cllr Amanda Parson-Hulse (Chair) - 1:24:44